olowo17/Pavilion-Library-BE/README.md

 Backend repository for the **Library Management System** — built with **Spring Boot**, **Spring Data JPA**, and **RESTful APIs**.
 This service provides endpoints for managing books, including adding, updating, deleting, and listing them.
-It is designed to integrate seamlessly with the JavaFX frontend (`LibraryManagement-FE`).
+It is designed to integrate seamlessly with the JavaFX frontend (`Pavilion-Frontend-FE`).

 ---